The Earth - Geography and Geology

 We still use metes and bounds for legal purposes.
 Example: Beginning at a point from which the north quarter corner of Section 4, T. 1 N (township 1 north), R.70 W (range 70 west) of the 6th PM (the sixth principal meridian, a north–south reference line) in Sample County Sample State, bears N 45° W 1,320 feet, at which point of beginning an iron stake has been placed; thence south 600 feet to a point also marked by an iron stake; thence N 45° W 700 feet to a large oak tree; thence northeasterly to the point of beginning.
 This was an actual survey referenced on an article on survey techniques.

-Tools have changed for doing surveys including satellite imaging, Photographs, and expensive equipment on tripods, but legal descriptions and deeds are by metes and bounds.
+Tools have changed for doing surveys including satellite imaging, photographs, and expensive equipment on tripods, but legal descriptions and deeds are by metes and bounds.

 1. The Mississippi Rever is known for meandering, forming numerous oxbow lakes and cutoffs.
 Because of an oxbow, the State of Mississippi which is located on the east side of the river, now has a small piece of land west of the river in Arkansas.

-2. The Haskell Free Library and Opera House was built in 1901 by a wealthy American merchant’s Canadian wife on the international boundary between Derby Line, Vermont and Stanstead, Quebec.
+3. The Haskell Free Library and Opera House was built in 1901 by a wealthy American merchant’s Canadian wife on the international boundary between Derby Line, Vermont and Stanstead, Quebec.
 It has entrance/exits in both countries.
-While in the library the boundary doesn’t apply, but you must enter and exit from/to your country.
+While in the library the boundary doesn’t apply, but you must enter and exit from/to your own country.
 It is said that the 18th century surveyors were drunk and missed border locations by as much as a mile.
 Nobody in the region really cared and ignored the border while shopping.
 However, 9/11 changed that and the border is enforced by nine pots of pink and purple petunias and a sign ordering people not to cross.
 The people of Derby Line and Stanstead consider themselves neighbors but were dismayed by the feud between President Trump and Prime Minister Trudeau.

 Distance and Location